Upper level facilities include:

 This is an alcohol-, smoke-, and politics-free environment.
 Parking is free and can accommodate 54 vehicles.

 Having this Center for fellowship, study and devotional gatherings has been a goal since the 1960’s, when money was set aside for such an eventuality.
-A little over 10 years ago, the Bahá’í communities in Washtenaw County began working on a project to buy or build a center.
-A beautiful piece of wooded land, easily accessible but secluded, was donated to the working committee.
+In the 1990’s, the Bahá’í communities in Washtenaw County began working on a project to buy or build a center.
+A beautiful piece of wooded land, easily accessible but secluded, was donated to the local Baha’i Spiritual Assembly.
 Funds were raised from Bahá’í’s in the area, across the United States and even around the world.
 Since only Bahá’í’s have the bounty of contributing to the operating funds of the Faith, it took a while to reach the goals — the Center finally opened its doors on September 6, 2004.